marierng/habittracker/habit_tracker/README.md

 To begin using the Daily Habit Manager, please follow these setup instructions:

 Confirm the installation of Python 3.8.8 or a later version on your machine.
-Download the required files: habitracker.py
+Download the required files: database.py, gui.py, habit.py, habit_tracker.de, main.py, test_database.py, test_habit.py.
 Use a terminal or command prompt to navigate to the folder containing the downloaded files.

 # Launching the Application